 The latissimus dorsi flap is a breast reconstruction surgery based on the latissimus dorsi muscle that is located on your back.
 The latissimus dorsi muscle with the overlying skin from the back is used to rebuild the breast mound and provides the supportive tissue, innervation and blood supply for a natural-appearing breast.
 This technique may a good option for those who do not have ample donor tissue in other areas such as the abdomen.

 The latissimus dorsi flap is located on the back below the shoulder and is a muscle reliably used for many types of reconstructive surgery.
 This surgical technique may be used for both types of breast reconstruction: immediate or delayed.
-The latissimus muscle blood supply is the thoracodorsal artery, which is ideally situated for muscle transfer to the chest wall.
-The close proximity of the latissimus dorsi flap to the chest wall means the blood supply can remain intact throughout the entire procedure.
+The latissimus muscle blood supply is the thoracodorsal artery, which is located in the axilla.
+The proximity of the latissimus dorsi flap to the chest wall means the blood supply can remain intact throughout the entire procedure.

 Benefits of Latissimus Dorsi Flap Breast Reconstruction